adamreisnz/seki/JGF.md

           ],
         },

-        //Instructions to empty a grid spot are indicated with the "empty" type {
+        //Instructions to clear a grid spot are indicated with the "clear" type {
-          type: "empty",
+          type: "clear",
           coords: [
             {x: 7, y: 18},
           ],